Class-Prototype Conditional Diffusion Model with Gradient Projection for Continual Learning: Our Proposed Approach

 While it has been demonstrated in \cite{gao23e_dmcl} that Diffusion Models as generative replay can assist in mitigating the catastrophic forgetting of generative models in CL, our observations indicate that challenges still persist.
 As illustrated in Figure \ref{fig:cl_fid}, the quality of generated images for task 1's data significantly diminishes across tasks.
 Consequently, the generated images for some of the last tasks exhibit very low quality, making it difficult for the current model to recall old data and exacerbating the issue of catastrophic forgetting.

 Our primary approach to alleviate the CF of diffusion models involves learning class prototypes that succinctly summarize data within a given class.
 Subsequently, during both training and inference of new data, the diffusion models are conditioned on these class prototypes.
-It is noteworthy that these class prototypes are learnable variables, which serve as a reserved information channel to effectively remind diffusion models of class concepts, contributing to the reduction of CF across tasks.
+It is worth noting that these class prototypes are learnable variables, which serve as a reserved information channel to effectively remind diffusion models of class concepts, contributing to reducing the CF across tasks.
+Moreover, to further mitigate the CF of diffusion models, we propose a gradient projection technique \cite{saha2021gradient} tailored for the cross-attention layer of diffusion models to maximally maintain and preserve the representations of old task data in the current task as close as possible to their representations when they first arrived.